Skip to main content

 tip

-This PodSecurityPolicy is a sample configuration which works for a majority of the use cases.
+This PodSecurityPolicy is a sample configuration that works for a majority of the use cases.
 It is left to your (user) discretion to modify it based on your environment.
 For example, if the experiment doesn't need the socket file to be mounted, you can exclude the allowedHostPaths from the PSP specification.
-In case of CRI-O runtime, network-chaos tests need the chaos pods to execute in privileged mode.
+In the case of CRI-O runtime, network-chaos tests need the chaos pods to execute in privileged mode.
 You can use different PSP configurations in different namespaces based on the chaos experiments installed or executed in them.

 Subscribe to the created PSP